-Only one of the Emergency modes above can be assigned to the preprogrammed Emergency button.
+Each channel can only assigned one of the Emergency modes above.
+The radio responds differently when pressing the preprogrammed Emergency button in each channel.

 To exit emergency at any time, press and hold the preprogrammed Emergency button for about a second.
 This timer is programmable from 0-6250 milliseconds by a qualified technician.